cnrmrphy/crossReference/README.md

 # crossReference

-Lightweight python utility to crossreference films on Letterboxd with libraries of preferred streaming services
+python utility to crossreference Letterboxd watchlist with libraries of preferred streaming services

+## usage

+running the main script is all one has to do for

+## Note

+this project uses the [unoffical Justwatch API](https://github.com/dawoudt/JustWatchAPI) developed by [dawoudt](https://github.com/dawoudt). as such, this cannot be used for any commercial or otherwise high volume projects.

 ## License